openvinotoolkit/openvino/docs/ops/infrastructure/Loop_5.md

       }
 ```

-1. The body graph first input called "current iteration" is an integer scalar number specifying current iteration number.
+1. One of the body graph inputs called "current iteration" is an integer scalar or 1D integer tensor with 1 number specifying current iteration number.
 The iteration number starts from 0 and incremented by one for each iteration.
+This input is optional and may not exist if the iteration number value is not used in the body.
-2. The body graph first output called "condition" is a boolean scalar value.
+2. One of the body graph outputs is called "condition" is a boolean scalar value.
 This value is used to decide whenever to perform the next iteration or not.

 Loop operation description in the IR has regular sections: `input` and `output`.
 They connect Loop body to the outer graph and specify condition(s).
 Loop operation description in the IR also has several special sections: `body`, `port_map` and `back_edges` similar to the ones from the TensorIterator operation but having some important features described below.

-3. The body operation getting an input from the main graph should have an entry in the `port_map` section of the Loop operation.
+1. The body operation getting an input from the main graph should have an entry in the `port_map` section of the Loop operation.
 These edges connect input ports of the Loop with the body `Parameter`s.
-4. The body operation producing tensor to be used in the subsequent iterations (like in RNN models) should have a back edge described in the `back_edges` section of the operation.
+2. The body operation producing tensor to be used in the subsequent iterations (like in RNN models) should have a back edge described in the `back_edges` section of the operation.
 The back edge connects the respective body `Parameter` and `Result` operations.
 For such a case the Loop operation node provides input for the first iteration, while corresponding Loop operation output produces the tensor computed during the last iteration.
-5. Output tensors produced by a particular body operation across all iterations can be concatenated and returned as a Loop operation output (this is a "scan output" according to the ONNX* Loop operation [specification](https://github.com/onnx/onnx/blob/master/docs/Changelog.md#Loop-13)).
+3. Output tensors produced by a particular body operation across all iterations can be concatenated and returned as a Loop operation output (this is a "scan output" according to the ONNX* Loop operation [specification](https://github.com/onnx/onnx/blob/master/docs/Changelog.md#Loop-13)).
 The corresponding `output` entry in the `port_map` should have `axis` attribute specifying the axis to concatenate.
 Therefore, outputs from operations corresponding to `output` entries in the `port_map` without `axis` attribute are returned "as is" (without concatenation).
-6. There is one body `Parameter` operation not connected through the `port_map`.
+4. There is one body `Parameter` operation not connected through the `port_map`.
 This is a "current iteration" input.
 The Loop operation is responsible for providing the appropriate value for each iteration.
-7. Connection of nodes inside the Loop body with the main graph should be done through `Parameter` and `Result` body operations.
+5. Connection of nodes inside the Loop body with the main graph should be done through `Parameter` and `Result` body operations.
 No other ways to connect graphs are allowed.

 **Loop attributes**: